Trump’s Black supporters bring attacks from the Internet to convention prime time, in answer to diverse Democratic ticket

 The approach reflects the mainstreaming of “trolling, flaming and incivility” under Trump, said Deen Freelon, a professor at the University of North Carolina whose research addresses racial identity and online speech.
 “It’s a business model,” he said.

 “Rather than being nameless nobodies at the bottom of a newspaper comment section, these are people with a name who are willing to build their reputations on being quite ugly in their rhetoric,” Freelon added.
 “You could call it a celebrity troll.
-Donald Trump seems to fit that definition, and I think his surrogates do as well.”
+Donald Trump seems to fit that definition, and I think his surrogates do, as well.”

-The rewards these commentators reap for spreading anti-Black attacks, while acting as ambassadors of Trump’s campaign to Black voters, show how sharply Trump has polarized the country along racial lines, experts said.
+The rewards these commentators reap for spreading anti-Black attacks while acting as ambassadors of Trump’s campaign to Black voters show how sharply Trump has polarized the country along racial lines, experts said.
 Registered Black voters favor Biden to Trump by a margin of 87 percentage points, according to a Washington Post-Ipsos poll conducted in June.
 The former vice president gave impolitic expression to his lopsided support in the Black community when he quipped to a Black radio host that if a Black person did not support him, “you ain’t Black.”

 He quickly backtracked, saying he had been “much too cavalier.”
 At last week’s convention, he pointed to Harris as an emblem of the country’s diversifying electorate.